vircadia/vircadia-docs-sphinx/docs/source/script.rst

 Script
 #############################

 Vircadia uses scripts (written in JavaScript) for a number of different things: creating content, moving your avatar, playing audio at a specific location, wearing an avatar attachment, and much more.

+There are a number of API's available to you as a scripter.
+The overall scripting engine's API's can be found `here <https://apidocs.vircadia.dev/>`_.

+There are also helper modules and entire frameworks built on top of the scripting engine that you can take advantage of `here <#>`_.

+.. note:: Technical: Vircadia uses the `QtScript <https://en.wikipedia.org/wiki/QtScript>`_ JavaScript engine.

 Throughout this chapter, learn about the different types of scripts and how you can use them to create new experiences: